shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 # Deploying the Subgraph

 Now we are ready to deploy our subgraph.
-To deploy the subgraph to the graph, we will first be deploying it to the graph studio and testing it there.
+To deploy the subgraph to the graph, we will first deploy it to graph studio and test it.

 For this we will need to go to the studio https://thegraph.com/studio/ and get the deploy key.

-Then in the subgraph studio, try to copy the deploy key from the dashboard.
+From the subgraph studio, copy the deploy key from the dashboard.

 In the cli, now you can authenticate using the following command.